lcdunne/cookiecutter-fastapi/README.md

 # Cookiecutter FastAPI

-Creates a small FastAPI server with optional database support.
+Scaffolds a FastAPI server with configurable size, database support, and test setup.

+This is how I have grown used to organising FastAPI projects - it might not be for everyone.
+It serves mainly for me to avoid having to do all the same stuff repetitively.
+Hopefully it is useful.

 ## Quickstart